 Why Do Doctors Overtreat?
 For Many, It's What They're Trained To Do

-When family physician Jenna Fox signed on for a year-long advanced obstetrics fellowship after her residency to learn to deliver babies, she knew she'd need to practice as many cesarean sections as possible.
+When family physician Jenna Fox signed on for a yearlong advanced obstetrics fellowship after her residency to learn to deliver babies, she knew she'd need to practice as many cesarean sections as possible.

 The problem was, she also knew C-sections aren't always good for patients.
 Many women's health experts argue they're often unnecessary and increase health risks for mom and baby.
 Doctors are working to decrease high C-section rates in hospitals around the country.
 Fox and her colleagues on the labor and delivery floor at the University of Rochester try hard to prevent them, particularly primary C-sections, when a woman needs one for her first baby.